espimyte/eyecrypt/README.md

 An image can be encrypted and visualized quickly, without having to convert the images manually, or poke around with the bytes of a file.

-EYECRYPT also supports almost all of the cipher methods that OpenSSL offers, from ECB to CBC, and more!

 The intention of this program is not only to expedite the process, but to introduce this effect to others who may not be as knowledgeable in modes of encryption, and allow others to experiment with images and encryption themselves.

 I think the effect that this encryption method performs on images is very beautiful, and I want to share this beauty with others.
 I hope you can find it as fascinating and wonderful as I do.